2023 Maine Motorcycle Permit Test 11

-The following questions are from real DMV written tests.
-These are some of the actual permit questions you will face in Wisconsin.
-Each permit practice test question has three answer choices.
+The following questions are from real DMV written motorcycle permit tests.
+These are some of the actual permit questions you will face in Maine when getting your motorcycle learners permit.
+Each motorcycle theory practice test question has three answer choices.
 Select one answer for each question and select "grade this section."
 You can find this button at the bottom of the drivers license quiz.
-For a complete list of questions and answers for Wisconsin please visit https://cheat-sheets.dmv-written-test.com/en/wisconsin/car.
+For a complete list of questions and answers for Maine please visit https://cheat-sheets.dmv-written-test.com/en/maine/motorcycle.

 Number of Tests

 Number of Question

 1. How can a motorcycle operator discourage lane sharing by other drivers?

 By riding in the center portion of your lane, you will ensure that there is not a large space on either side of your motorcycle.
 Minimizing those spaces can help deter drivers from trying to share the lane with you.